-6. The acreage and proposed use(s) of permanently protected common open space;
+6. The location and size of proposed open space;

-7. A statement on the disposition or manner of ownership of the proposed open space;

-8. The areas or approximate delineation of lots that will be used as building areas, and the areas or approximate delineation of lots that are to remain as permanently protected common open space;
+7. The areas or approximate delineation of building areas;

-9. An acknowledgement of the applicable provisions of Chapter XXIX of the Stormwater Management General Bylaw and a general description of how drainage will be handled, including a soils statement (a soil conservation survey is acceptable) and the general area of the site to be used for stormwater management facilities;
+8. An acknowledgement of the applicable provisions of Chapter XXIX of the Stormwater Management General Bylaw and a general description of how drainage will be handled, including a soils statement (a soil conservation survey is acceptable) and the general area of the site to be used for stormwater management facilities;

-10. An assessment of water usage and evidence that drainage system will be adequate for any necessary treatment;
+9. Evidence that drainage system will be adequate for any necessary treatment;

-11. A preliminary traffic impact analysis that includes an estimated analysis of the full buildout of the BHOD based upon uses permitted by right and based upon an estimated range of Special Permits;
+10. A preliminary traffic impact analysis that includes an estimated analysis of the traffic for the existing and proposed uses of the lot and its impact on existing traffic;

-12. If the applicant proposes to demolish all or part of an existing building, the applicant shall be required to propose a plan for demolition and removal of all waste by a licensed and insured professional entity;
+11. If the applicant proposes to demolish all or part of an existing building, the applicant shall be required to propose a plan for demolition and removal of all waste by a licensed and insured professional entity;